duration

 specify how many copies of A are made in each dimension.

-B = repmat (A, dimvec)
+B = repmat (A, dimvec) is equivalent to the

-previous syntax with dimvec = [d1, …, dN]
+previous syntax with dimvec = [d1, …, dN].

 duration: B = repelem (A, n)